 Classes are held twice a year, in January and July.
 The Academy is 14 weeks long, including 12 weeks of instruction plus orientation and graduation.
 Classes begin at 6:00 P.M each Thursday of the class term.
 Most classes are held in the training facilities of the Columbus Police Department, 510 10th St. In addition, some classes meet at other areas including the Muscogee County Jail and the SWAT training facility.

 The Citizens Law Enforcement Academy is free to all participants.
 You must be 21 years old or older to apply.
 Preference is given to Muscogee County residents and those who work in Muscogee County; however, substantial numbers of others have been accepted.
 Participants will be screened for suitability.
 Persons with a known criminal history will not be considered.
 Also, persons with an extensive driving record will be examined to determine if their reasons for wanting to attend conform to the goals of the academy.
 A "printable" copy of the CLEA application is also available.
 A copy of some form of an official photo ID should be included to facilitate a background check.
-For more information about CLEA contact Lt.
-Shawn Riley at 706-225-3326
+For more information about CLEA, contact the Muscogee County Sheriff's Office at 706-225-4225.

 The Muscogee County Sheriff's Office has partnered with the United States Drug